Letter 7020: Ad Sigimundum

 To my dearest Sigismund, worthy to be proclaimed for every grace — Fortunatus sends greetings.

-Fixed in love for you, standing with my prayers gaping for news — how you are, dear one, I often ask of men.
-Every traveler who comes hurrying from the northern axis [from the Frankish north, where Sigismund was] — however much he is in a hurry, I delay him by questioning; whether private or public business speeds the man, none will leave from here before I have interrogated him.
+Fixed in love for you, standing with my prayers gaping for news — I often ask passing men how you are, dear one.
+Every traveler who comes hurrying from the northern axis — however much he is in a hurry, I delay him by questioning.
+Whether private or public business speeds the man, none will leave from here without my interrogation.

 Related Letters